 "They that sow in tears shall reap in joy.
 He that goeth forth and weepeth, bearing precious seed, shall doubtless come again with rejoicing, bringing his sheaves with him."
 Ps.
-126:5, 6.
+126: 5.
+6.

-SOMETIME when all life's lessons have been learned, And sun and moon forevermore have set,
+And sun and moon forevermore have set,